nimterop/nimterop/README.md

 ## Usage

-Nimterop can be used in two ways:
+Nimterop can be used in three ways:
 - Creating a wrapper file - a `.nim` file that contains calls to the high-level API that can download and build the C library as well as generate the required Nim code to interface with the library.
 This wrapper file can then be imported into Nim code like any other module and it will be processed at compile time.
+- Same as the first option except using the `nimFile` param to `cImport()` to write the generated wrapper to a file during build time just once and then importing that generated wrapper into the application like any other Nim module.
 - Using the command line `toast` tool to generate the Nim code which can then be stored into a file and imported separately.

 Any combination of the above is possible - only download, build or wrapping and nimterop avoids imposing any particular workflow.